Date published 13/11/2017

 The Bridgend Business Forum provides local companies with the opportunity to come together as a collective voice and respond to local issues and developments that are affecting their business.

-The forum creates opportunity for businesses in the area to network with other like-minded establishments.
+The forum creates an opportunity for businesses in the area to network with other like-minded establishments.
 Membership for the forum is free and includes benefits such as free events and networking opportunities, priority booking at paid events and exclusive member to member offers.

 Jay’s new role meant that, along with Councillor Charles Smith, he welcomed the 800th member, Frankly Materials Ltd at a recent visit to their offices at Tondu Enterprise Centre, Bridgend.